aliShouman0/on-your-way/README.md

 Here's a brief high-level overview of the tech stack the On Your Way app uses:

 - This project uses the [React Native app development framework](https://reactnative.dev/).
 React Native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.

+- This project use [Expo CLI](https://expo.dev/).
+Expo CLI is built on top of React Native and it is the fastest way to set up your react native project.

 - For Admin user we have a [Desktop Application using Electron JS](https://www.electronjs.org/).
 Electron JS is a runtime framework that allows the user to create desktop applications with HTML5, CSS, and JavaScript.

-- In parallel with Electron JS for admin, this project uses [React JS](https://reactjs.org/) for the front end.React is a JavaScript library for building user interfaces as a single-page application, and it allows the creation of reusable UI components.
+- In parallel with Electron JS for admin, this project uses [React JS](https://reactjs.org/) for the front end.React is a JavaScript library for building user interfaces as a single-page application, and it allows the creation of reusable UI components.And For Designing admin we use [Tailwind](https://tailwindcss.com/).
+Tailwind CSS is a framework for quickly building and customizing applications .

+- For Admin stats this project uses [Chart.js](https://www.chartjs.org/).
+Chart.js is a free, open-source JavaScript library for data visualization

 - This Project uses a [Firebase real-time database](https://firebase.google.com/products/realtime-database) for chatting to have live chat.The Firebase Realtime Database is a cloud-hosted NoSQL database that lets you store and sync data between your users in realtime.

 - This project uses for Backend [Laravel web application framework](https://laravel.com/).Laravel is a PHP web framework intended for the development of web applications following the model–view–controller (MVC) architectural pattern.

-- For Database this project uses [MySQL database](https://www.mysql.com/).MySQL is an open-source relational database management system (RDBMS).
+- For Database this project uses [MySQL database](https://www.mysql.com/).
+MySQL is an open-source relational database management system (RDBMS) that is based on Structured Query Language (SQL).
 RDBMS is a software or service used to create and manage databases based on a relational model.

 <br><br>
 <img src="./readme/title5.svg"/>